christianrauch/camera_ros/README.md

 2. configure camera stream via `role`
 3. set the pixel format for the stream via `format`
 4. set the image resolution for the stream via `width` and `height`
+5. set the sensor mode resolution for the raw feed from camera to GPU

 Each stream role only supports a discrete set of data stream configurations as a combination of the image resolution and pixel format.
 The selected stream configuration is validated at the end of this sequence and adjusted to the closest valid stream configuration.